Zoë Kravitz Isn't Playing the Same Character Her Mum Lisa Bonet Played in the High Fidelity Movie

 “No, I didn’t talk about it so much.
 She loved making the movie,” Kravitz told Fox during a press junket.
 “She loves the movie.
 I’m a huge fan of the movie as well.
 And I think we both thought it was just a cool thing that was happening.
 We didn’t talk about it.”
 In fact, she went on to say, she didn’t really seek out the input of the original team much at all.
 “I didn’t talk to John Cusack.
 I talked to Stephen Frears a bit and I talked to [novelist] Nick Hornby a lot; he was a producer on the show and me and him would exchange playlists and talk constantly.
 We just became very close over the process.
 To me, obviously, he’s . . .
 We wouldn’t be here without him.
 So having his blessing and his input was really important to me.”

-All 10 episodes of the new version of High Fidelity are on ABC iview now.
-News about future seasons are still unknown, but we can't wait to see the second generation (literally) take on this beloved rom-com.
+All 10 episodes of the new version of High Fidelity are set on Hulu now.
+News about future seasons are still unknown, but we can’t wait to see the second generation (literally) take on this beloved rom-com.